The new head of the NEA faces tough issues

 What influence will your eclectic artistic background have on NEA sponsorship?
 What will happen if Congress continues to cut funding?
+How does the U.S. art world compare with that of other countries?
 Does the NEA need to promote itself?
-Who should decide what is the "decent" standard for art?

 June 25, 1998:

 A NewsHour interview with the new head of the NEA, Willliam Ivey.

 The Supreme Court hears arguments in the case of the NEA vs. Finley.

 An Online Forum explores to benefits and pitfalls of corporate sponsorship of the arts.